-Unlike some villages, Cary isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cary are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Cary is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cary is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Cary who work in office and administrative support (12.74%), sales jobs (12.48%), and management occupations (11.62%).
+There are especially a lot of people living in Cary who work in sales jobs (13.43%), office and administrative support (12.31%), and management occupations (12.20%).

 Also of interest is that Cary has more people living here who work in computers and math than 95% of the places in the US.

 Cary is a somewhat ethnically-diverse village.
 The people who call Cary home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cary residents report their race to be White, followed by Asian.
-Cary also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.17% of the village’s residents.
-Important ancestries of people in Cary include Irish, Polish, Italian, and English.
+Important ancestries of people in Cary include German, Irish, Polish, Italian, and English.